leechseed/leechseed2/OBSIDIAN_CATALOG/LIBRARY/00_THEORY OF COMPOSITION/00001_BAL - Narratology Introduction/00001C_BAL - Narratology Introduction.md

   - Argues <mark style="background: #FFF3A3A6;">that traditional distinctions like "I-narratives" and "he-narratives" are overly simplistic.</mark>
   - Explores how these distinctions fail to capture the complexity of narrative situations.

-- **Second-Person Narrators:**
-  - Discusses the rarity and challenges of consistently using second-person narration in novels.
-  - Uses Michel Butor’s "La modification" as an example, describing its return to traditional narrative forms.

 -  **Deixis and Subjectivity in Language:**
   - Emphasizes t<mark style="background: #FFF3A3A6;">he importance of deixis, or context-dependent words, in language and narrative.</mark>